-A member in the 50/50 section cannot commence payment of an Additional Pension Contribution (EAPC) contract which is at whole cost to the employee (unless it is to purchase an amount of pension 'lost' due to a trade dispute or due to a period of authorised leave of absence or period of unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave where the member is paying the full cost of the APC).
+A member in the 50/50 section generally cannot commence payment of an Additional Pension Contribution (EAPCEAPC) contract which is at whole cost to the employee (unless.
+They can commence an EAPC contract if it is to purchase an amount of pension 'lost' due to a trade dispute or due to, a period of authorised leave of absence-or, a period of unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave where the member is paying the full cost of the APC).APC.

-A member in the 50/50 section can only commence payment of a Shared Cost Additional Pension Contribution (EAPC/RAPC) contract if such a contribution is to purchase an amount of pension 'lost' during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave.
+A member in the 50/50 section can only commence payment of a Shared Cost Additional Pension Contribution (EAPC/RAPCEAPC / RAPC) contract if such a contribution is to purchase an amount of pension 'lost' during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave.

-A member in the 50/50 section can commence payment of an AVC (EAVC) or Shared Cost AVC (EAVC/RAVC) contract.
+A member in the 50/50 section can commence payment of an AVC (EAVCAVC (EAVC) or Shared Cost AVC (EAVC/RAVCAVC (EAVC / RAVC) contract.